 Another one of our favorites is Pecos Bill’s, which is located in Frontierland.
 This large quick service location offers lunch and dinner, with lots of indoor seating.

 Menu options include hamburgers, nachos, tacos, rice bowls, lettuce wraps, and more.
-Mobile ordering is also available.
+Mobile ordering is also available, and the menu especially appeals to kids.

 Pinocchio Village Haus

 This Fantasyland restaurant, located adjacent to it’s a small world, was our go-to place when I was a kid.
 If you arrive early, you can grab a seat overlooking the beginning of the it’s a small world attraction.
 Dining options include flatbreads, pasta, and sandwiches.
-Because of its location, it often gets crowded early during lunch and dinner times.
+Because of its location in the center of Fantasyland, it often gets crowded early during lunch and dinner times.

 Magic Kingdom Snacks